Can screaming in a field ease mothers’ anger? These women are trying it out.

 Since then, she said, her quest for any return to normalcy has proved elusive.
 Her return to work as a part-time home organizer, planned for the beginning of January, has been delayed following her husband’s recent bout with covid-19 and her 20-month-old son’s belated return to day care after a classmate contracted the virus, she said.

-So when her friend, Sarah Harmon, a 39-year-old therapist who also lives in Charlestown, invited her to join a group of local moms that planned to scream their pandemic-induced frustrations into the frigid evening air last month, Burke reluctantly agreed to join.
+So when her friend Sarah Harmon, a 39-year-old therapist who also lives in Charlestown, invited her to join a group of local moms that planned to scream their pandemic-induced frustrations into the frigid evening air last month, Burke reluctantly agreed to join.

 On Jan.
 13, Burke, Harmon and more than a dozen other mothers met on the 50-yard line of a local football field.
 Harmon opened the event with a greeting and prompted the women to check in with how their stress felt in their bodies.